Updated: Jun 28

 I actually enjoy frustration – well maybe not the in-the-moment stuck in something “grrrrr-ness” that comes with it.
-It has a power like sadness, a bittersweet ability to bring one smack right back into the present moment and open to the pain (or in case frustration) that life can be, sometimes.
+It has a power like sadness, a bittersweet ability to bring one smack right back into the present moment and open to the pain (or in this case frustration) that life can be, sometimes.

-The reasons for not being aware of where the origins of the frustrations lie are bountiful; maybe I didn’t want to have to deal with it at that moment that it arose, maybe I didn’t want to deal with it at all, maybe I’ve taken on a story that someone told me I had to do something, or I am forcing myself into something, or that i haven’t taken an action that I know I should, or maybe it’s an expectation that isn’t being met, or maybe my body isn’t working the way I wish it would.
+The reasons for not being aware of where the origins of the frustrations are bountiful; maybe I didn’t want to have to deal with it at that moment that it arose, maybe I didn’t want to deal with it at all, maybe I’ve taken on a story that someone told me I had to do something, or I am forcing myself into something, or that I haven’t taken an action that I know I should, or maybe it’s an expectation that isn’t being met, or maybe my body isn’t working the way I wish it would.

 All of these boil down to something that once seen, can open up a world of choice; and take a frustration into something empowering.
 But until it is seen and understood then the cycle of frustration will continue.